OpenStickCommunity/Hardware/Open_Core0/README.md

 The Open_Core0 also features RGB LED player indicators.
 An RGB turbo indicator is on the board but not currently part of the code.

 Open_Core0 is the first board to feature RGB LED case lighting!
-While this code has not been finished yet you will soon have the ability to controle case lighting.
+While this code has not been finished yet you will soon have the ability to control case lighting.
 Please note that when this is finished there will be an update to the case design.

 ## Assembly